Key takeaways

 What is an annuity?

-Annuities are a form of insurance and can only be issued by insurance companies.
+An annuity is an insurance contract that provides guaranteed income payments in exchange for a lump sum or series of payments.
+Annuities can only be issued by insurance companies.
 Whereas life insurance protects against the risk of dying too soon, annuities protect against the risk of living too long.
-Annuities are one of the few financial products that can guarantee an income you can’t outlive.
+Annuities are one of the few financial products that can guarantee an income you can't outlive.

 There are often two phases of an annuity – the accumulation phase and the income distribution phase, otherwise known as "annuitization."
 You can use a lump sum to purchase an annuity or send payments on a regular basis and your contribution earns interest or investment returns.
 Earnings accumulate tax-deferred, which means taxes aren't owed until money is withdrawn, which typically occurs at retirement.